Pop quiz: if you had to do link-building outreach, which blogs will you target in 2023 and 2024?

 You’ll agree with me that digging through Google for the right answers can be challenging.
 But now you’ve 50 of them in one place.

-There are at least two things that matters in SEO:
+There are at least two things that matter in SEO:

 Once you’re able to nail these two factors, you’ll literally see your rankings skyrocket.